NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

 With a Manipulator, you need to define an `on_build` function.

- This function is called when the model is changed so that the framework is rebuilt.
+This function is called when the model is changed so that the widget is rebuilt.
 [You can find more information about the Manipulator here.](https://docs.omniverse.nvidia.com/py/kit/source/extensions/omni.ui.scene/docs/Manipulator.html)

 ```python
 ...